DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 At this point you will need to exit your terminal and ssh again into the instance.

-Doing the same thing for the 2 clients,
+Doing the same thing for the client,

 Edit the /etc/sudoers file for nomad have sudo access.
 Change the line ```Defaults    secure_path = /sbin:/bin:/usr/sbin:/usr/bin```